JudyVue/scorecard-challenge/README.md

 # Score Card CLI Tool

 ###
 This is a CLI tool that parses a given text file which holds scoring information about teams on a soccer league.
-This tool was built using Javascript, specifically the [Node.js](https://nodejs.org/en/about/) environment.
+This tool was built using Javascript, specifically with the [Node.js](https://nodejs.org/en/about/) environment.
 Testing was done using the [Jest](https://jestjs.io/) testing suite.

 ### Instructions